Bratislava

 Exhibition: 18.03 - 29.05.2026

 Jana Želibská’s solo exhibition The World.
 Despair – Hope interprets the world in three images as a disturbed yet creative field of the present.
-The artist develops her visual language of sensuality, affective intensity, symbolic condensation, and ironic short-circuit.
-She presents the world as irritable.
-She articulates despair and hope as two affective poles of a shared reality.
+The artist develops a visual language shaped by sensuality, affective intensity, symbolic condensation, and ironic compression.
+She shows the world in a state of irritation, articulating despair and hope as two affective poles of a shared reality.

-The installation throughout the gallery space carries a culturally post-apocalyptic quality in its effort to render structures of power visible, to point to the vulnerability of trust, and to search for new meaning.
-For many years, the artist’s postmodern visuality has interpreted crisis through unfulfilled desires or “past futures,” and, especially since 1989, through the collapse of stable normative frameworks as a fundamental experience of the modern and post-socialist world.
-In Central and Eastern Europe, this mode of thinking is particularly significant in the work of women artists.
-It is connected to a situated post-socialist experience of rupture, to the collapse of ideological utopias and the threat of new totalities, to struggles over values, and to the repeated need to reshape social consciousness.
+The installation, occupying the entire gallery space, assumes a culturally post-apocalyptic quality: it makes structures of power visible, points to the vulnerability of trust, and, at the same time, searches for new meaning.
+The artist’s postmodern visual language has long addressed the crisis of unfulfilled desires or “past futures” and, especially since 1989, the collapse of stable normative frameworks as a fundamental experience of the modern and postsocialist world.
+In Central and Eastern Europe, such thinking has a particular significance in the work of women artists.
+It is connected to a situated postsocialist experience of rupture: the collapse of ideological utopias, the threat of new forms of totalitarianism, struggles over values, and the repeated need to reshape social consciousness.
 Culture appears here as a field of intense struggle over interpretation, continuity, and value.
-In Slovakia, recent years have brought newly disturbing aspects of the acceleration of historical movement, in which loss, uncertainty, and emancipatory efforts are deposited within the same temporal layer.
+In Slovakia, recent years have brought newly disturbing aspects of an accelerated historical movement, in which loss, uncertainty, and emancipatory efforts are deposited within the same temporal layer.
 Jana Želibská’s current exhibition emerges precisely from this experience.

 First image: Despair?

-The first image emerges from an experience of injury.
+The first image emerges from the experience of wounding.
 The apocalyptic body of the world is female.
-Rescue foil, as a material of emergency care, also carries an awareness of fragility.
+Emergency foil, as a material for urgent care, also conveys a sense of fragility.
 Its golden sheen evokes a sacred layer of the scene that, in this simulacral form, activates a multitude of contradictory emotions.
-The digitally measured time on the wall makes present another, organic time of wood, of the body, of its weight, and of decay.
-This temporality is further developed in the diptych by the motif of the “beginning of the world,” the fissure of time, the holy wound, or the yoni, alongside the artist’s characteristic motif of the “prohibition of touch,” the impossibility of entering, passing through, and continuing. Želibská has created a constellation in which body, object, and sign become bearers of a shared affective field.
-Black, gold, wood, and various symbols generate visual tension, but also an experience of the present as a space of care and injury, control and escape.
+The digitally measured time on the wall presents another, organic time: the time of wood, of the body, of its weight and decay.
+This temporality is further developed in the diptych through the motif of the “beginning of the world”, the fissure of time, the sacred wound or the yoni, alongside the artist’s characteristic motif of the “prohibition of touch” — the impossibility of entering, passing through, and continuing. Želibská has created a constellation in which body, object, and sign become bearers of a shared affective field.
+Black, gold, wood, and various symbols generate visual tension, but also an experience of the present as a space of care and wounding, control and escape.

 Second image: Where is our sister?

-The second image represents the exhibition’s current cultural, political, and symbolic knot.
-At its centre stands the object of the “sister,” through which Želibská activates historical imagery, not only female, but also cultural memory, care, and public responsibility.
+The second image forms the exhibition’s cultural, political, and symbolic knot.
+At its center stands the object of the “sister”, through which Želibská activates historical imagery — not only female imagery — as well as cultural memory, care, and public responsibility.
 The plaster bust, which the artist had already used in the installation Amateur contra Renaissance (1989) and to which she returns again in this exhibition, enters into a powerful relation of meaning with the story of the Levoča bust attributed to Cecilia Gonzaga.[2]
-It is precisely through this transfer that the exhibition space concentrates the conflict between scholarship and propaganda, between scholarly continuity and power's intervention, between care as a principle and an unbearably simplified public handling of a complex cultural and art-historical problem.
+It is precisely through this transfer that the exhibition space concentrates the conflict between scholarship and propaganda, between scholarly continuity and political intervention, between care as a principle and the unbearably simplified public handling of a complex cultural and art-historical problem.[3]

-The situation surrounding the Levoča bust thus revealed a fundamental conflict between long-term scholarly work and an administrative gesture, between culture as a space of subtle interpretation and a power that needs to accelerate it, simplify it, and close it down — to use it and devalue it, to violate it.
+The situation surrounding the Levoča bust thus revealed a fundamental conflict between long-term scholarly work and an administrative gesture, between culture as a space of subtle interpretation and a form of power that needs to accelerate, simplify, and close it down — to instrumentalize, devalue, and violently appropriate it.
 It is precisely in this sense that the Levoča Cecilia has become the face of the present struggle over values and over the space of culture in Slovakia.

 The question “WHERE IS MY SISTER?” transforms the “sister” object into the living voice of a woman, calling for solidarity and sisterhood while also appealing for the awakening of civic consciousness.
 The “sister” becomes the central figure embodying a culture exposed to uncertainty and to a struggle over interpretation.
-The found icon of the “black square on a white background” and the darkened images in frames create a field of interrupted visibility, reflected gaze, and zones of uncertainty.
+The found icon, resonating with Malevich’s avant-garde zero point — the “black square on a white ground” — together with the darkened framed images, creates a field of interrupted visibility, reflected gazes, and zones of uncertainty.
 The historicity of works from the past enters a regime of memory, forgetting, and recollection, transferring responsibility for their interpretation and meaning to the current public, to us.
 In this image, two mutually incompatible planes of reality meet and form a paradoxical bond.
 The result is a precise configuration in which absurdity functions as a form of truth.
-Culture itself speaks here through a historical woman and asks after its tormented sister.[3]
+Culture itself speaks here through a historical woman and asks after its tormented sister.

 Third image: Hope as the germination of the future

 The green room carries the energy of hope.
 It germinates from the sediments of lived experience, from the bottom of Pandora’s box of evil and decomposition.
 In Želibská’s work, the flower has a long genealogy as an erotic, corporeal, feminine, feminist, and political sign with multiple layers of meaning.
-Here, the flowers symbolize the renewing, eternal hope as well as its immortal beauty.
+Here, the flowers symbolize hope’s renewing eternity and its immortal beauty.
 In this room, hope takes shape as a force of cultivation.
 It grows out of knowledge and experience.
-The future does not arise outside crisis, but through its working-through, through the capacity to preserve sensitivity, cultivate values, and open a new space for meaning even in difficult times.
+The future does not arise outside crisis, but from the process of coming to terms with it — from the capacity to preserve sensitivity, cultivate values, and open a new space for meaning even in difficult times.

 Jana Želibská has created an environment that seems to think and feel at once.
 It does not present the current cultural situation in Slovakia and in the world descriptively, but condenses it into images that speak of memory and of the horizon of the future.
 Despair and hope appear here as two motifs of the same composition, two affects of the same reality.
 Hope is in our hands — as an active, conscious, and shared practice of care.